6/29/19. Added Shootout with the A3 and E10K and some images.

 With the balanced 2.5mm on the Q1 you’re getting more power, but it’s an inconvenience for the average person.
-Most people aren’t going to want to purchase something separate or re-cable their headphones after they’ve already invested in the Amp/DAC.
+Most people aren’t going to want to purchase a separate set of balanced headphones, or re-cable their headphones after they’ve already invested in the Amp/DAC.

 I just want to be able to quickly and easily plug my headphones in and get a fantastic sound with plenty of headroom.
 With the Q1 as is, that’s not entirely feasible.

 SOUND SCORE: A